rubyworks/rubytest/README.md

 Ruby test uses the [ANSI](http://rubyworks.github.com/ansi) gem for color output.

-Ruby Facets is also required for formating methods, in particular, String#tabto.
+Ruby Facets is also required for formatting methods, in particular, String#tabto.

-Becuase of the "fondational" nature of this library we will work on removing these dependecies for future versions, but for early development these requirements do their job and do it well.
+Because of the "foundational" nature of this library we will work on removing these dependencies for future versions, but for early development these requirements do their job and do it well.